10 Fees and refunds

 In the event that a decision is taken by the University to withdraw a programme, any applicant who has not yet accepted an offer will be given a full refund of all fees within 30 days of their request for a refund.
 All registered students will be permitted to complete the programme according to the regulations on the notice period that apply for withdrawal of all University of London International Programmes.

-See Important information in the Programme Specification and Regulations.
+See paragraph 5 in Important information regarding the Programme Specification and Regulations

 A student who registers for a programme for the first time may request a full refund of any fees paid for that programme for a period of up to 3 weeks after the publication of new programme specification and regulations that will apply for the academic year in which the student initially registered to commence study,